alercah/rado/lang.md

-Regions have a special exception; modifying declarations of regions do not require the `modify` keyword if they only contain declarations and not property statements.
+Regions have a special exception; modifying declarations of regions do not require the `modify` keyword if they only contain declarations and not property statements (this is because the declarations inside would be interpreted the same way whether they are modifying or new).
 This restriction still enforces that nothing can be inadvertently modified.

 A conditional block can contain property statements; these modify or override statements on the surrounding region as if the conditional block is a modifying